JasterV/jaster.xyz/src/content/blog/DecouplingElixirGenServers.md

 In my case, my application didn't require side effects to be performed in order nor it was a problem if an event was lost because a process was down.

-This is the first ever post that I publish online, I hope someone finds it useful, thanks for the read!
+This is the first ever post that I publish online, I hope someone finds it useful.
+If you have any doubts or feedback you can contact me via email, you can find it at the top of the page :)

+Thank you for your time!